yu-lab-vt/AQuA/README.md

 # Updates

+**2/5/2020:**

+The update solves the problem that AQuA cannot detect event in the first frame and end frame.

 **1/18/2020:**

 Add 'Save waves' button in favorite list part.
 Users could export the waves data of selected events as '.csv' files.